SkeLLLa/pinot-noir/docs/api/pinot-noir.ipinotbrokertransport.md

 ## IPinotBrokerTransport interface

 Pinot broker transport interface.
-Implement it create your own.
+Implement it to create your own.

 **Signature:**